 Station terrain profile to EU:

 Yankee Clipper Contest Club, CWops #811

-Dean Straw, N6BV (Most influencial contesting mentor): Dean taught me the ins and outs of serious single op contesting.
-To this day I continue to build upon the invaluable knowledge Dean shared with me almost 20 years ago.
+Dean Straw, N6BV (Most influencial contesting mentor): Dean taught me the ins and outs of serious single op contesting, and to this day I continue to build upon the knowledge he shared with me almost 20 years ago.

 1989-1996: KA1TFG, KD1VF and AA1QL

 Please send your card to the W1 QSL Bureau or direct with SASE, NO IRC's please.